-In October 2016, we changed our company name to CleanSpark, Inc. through a short-form merger in order to better reflect our brand identity.
+In October 2016, the Company changed its name to CleanSpark, Inc. through a short-form merger in order to better reflect the brand identity.

 Line of Business

 Through the acquisition of CleanSpark, LLC, the Company provides microgrid solutions to military, commercial and residential properties.